La Sera

-La Sera is an American indie rock band formed by Katy Goodman, the bassist for Vivian Girls, in 2010.
+La Sera was an American indie rock band formed by Katy Goodman, the bassist for Vivian Girls, in 2010.
 They have released four albums and toured internationally.

 History

 La Sera, whose name means "the evening" in Italian, started in 2010, with Goodman writing songs and Brady Hall producing.
 The video for their first single "Never Come Around" was released on Halloween 2010.
 Following the release of their self-titled debut album in February 2011, La Sera toured the US with Tennis and Europe with Jenny Lewis.

 La Sera's second studio album Sees the Light, released in March 2012, was produced by Rob Barbato (Darker My Love).
 The album's opening track, "Love That's Gone", is featured in the music video game Rocksmith 2014.
 Following the release of Sees the Light, the band toured the US with Father John Misty.
 In 2012, Todd Wisenbaker joined the band, which at that time also included Nate Lotz on drums and Greta Morgan on rhythm guitar.
 Around the same time, Goodman moved from Brooklyn to Los Angeles.